Skip to content

 <http/https>://bucket.vpce-<endpoint_id>-<unique_id>-<availability_zone>.s3.<region_id>.vpce.amazonaws.com

-sts_private_endpoint_url Private Endpoint (STS) Private Endpoint (Interface VPC Endpoint) of your STS service, which can be configured from your AWS console.
+sts_private_endpoint_url Private Endpoint (STS) Private Endpoint (Interface VPC Endpoint) of your STS service, which you can configure from your AWS console.

 Supported Formats: